Jungfraubahn Holding AG

 The Mountain Experience business segment includes destinations in the surrounding area of the Jungfraujoch – Top of Europe.
 Grindelwald-First – Top of Adventure, Harder Kulm – Top of Interlaken and Winteregg-Mürren – Top of Family enhance the regional experience and allow for interesting combinations such as holiday passes or cross marketing.

 Strategy, objective and new projects

 The value of the Jungfrau Railway Group as a value stock should continuously increase for investors.
 The objective is to strengthen the Jungfraujoch – Top of Europe as the main source of revenue.
 By means of continuous modernisation of the railways, the shortened travel times demanded by the market should be realised.
 Internal growth is sought via better utilisation of the off-season.
 The Jungfraubahn Holding AG, within the alliance with Berner Oberland-Bahnen AG, thereby supports the "10-month high season" initiative.
 The annual number of visitors should be consolidated at one million well into the year 2020.
 The principle is intended to initiate positive developments through visionary approaches and visitor-oriented project work.
-Jungfrau Railways and the Grindelwald-Männlichen Cable Railway plan to jointly develop a V-Cableway that provides access to both the Männlichen with an 10-seater gondola and the Eigergletscher with a new 3S railway.
+Jungfrau Railways and the Grindelwald-Männlichen Gondola Cableway plan to jointly develop a V-Cableway that provides access to both the Männlichen, with an 10-seater gondola, and the Eigergletscher with a new tricable gondola.
 As a result, the travel times can be shortened and the quality can be improved.
 The V-Cableway with its eight integrated components secures the medium and long term successful future of tourism throughout the Jungfrau region as a top year-round destination in Swiss tourism.
 It strengthens the competitiveness of the Jungfraujoch as a beacon known worldwide, and it helps the winter sports destination reach the top position in international competition.
-The renewal of the WAB rolling stock is part of the V-project.
+The renewal of the WAB rolling stock is part of the V-Project.
 In total, six three-section panoramic trains were ordered for CHF 42 million.
 In 2015, the commissioning of all panorama trains on the route Lauterbrunnen - Kleine Scheidegg will take place.
-Also as part of the V-project, new low-floor trains will be delivered to the Jungfrau Railway in the first half of 2016.
+Also as part of the V-Project, new low-floor trains will be delivered to the Jungfrau Railway by August 2016.
 The investment amounts to around CHF 32 million.